JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Placing multiple declarations (classes, top-level functions or properties) in the same Kotlin source file is encouraged as long as these declarations are closely related to each other semantically.

+In particular, when defining extension functions for a class which are relevant for all clients of this class, put them in the same file where the class itself is defined.
+When defining extension functions that make sense only for a specific client, put them next to the code of that client.
+Do not create files just to hold "all extensions of Foo".

 ### Source file names

 If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same